 Bracken Media was formed in 2011.
-Frustrated by the lack of genuine help and knowledge he set out to provide a no nonsense approach to writing, producing and promoting marketing videos with the aim of helping anyone, no matter their size or budget to get on line and promote themselves though the use of video.
+Frustrated by the lack of genuine help and knowledge he set out to provide a no-nonsense approach to writing, producing and promoting marketing videos with the aim of helping anyone, no matter their size or budget to get online and promote themselves through the use of video.
 In 2013 Mark joined a pilot digital marketing academy developed by Google and began working alongside some of the industries top marketing professionals.
 He graduated in 2014 and was voted by the rest of the cohort as one of the most influential people at the academy.
-Recently a systems division has been added to the core production actives and now Mark also consults on live video screens, interactive systems and digital interpretation for shows and events.